 Mood disorders are emotional disturbances consisting of prolonged periods of excessive sadness, excessive joyousness, or both.
 Mood disorders can occur in children and adolescents (see Depressive Disorders in Children and Adolescents Depressive Disorders in Children and Adolescents Depressive disorders are characterized by sadness or irritability that is severe or persistent enough to interfere with functioning or cause considerable distress.
-Diagnosis is by history and... read more and Bipolar Disorder in Children and Adolescents Bipolar Disorder in Children and Adolescents Bipolar disorder is characterized by alternating periods of mania, depression, and normal mood, each lasting for weeks to months at a time.
+Diagnosis is by clinical criteria... read more and Bipolar Disorder in Children and Adolescents Bipolar Disorder in Children and Adolescents Bipolar disorder is characterized by alternating periods of mania, depression, and normal mood, each lasting for weeks to months at a time.
 Diagnosis is based on clinical criteria.
 Treatment... read more ).

 Mood disorders are categorized as